RebRut03/Credit_Risk_Analysis/README.md

      ![RandomOversampler_ConfusionMatrix](Images/RandomOversampler_ConfusionMatrix.PNG)
      -   Balanced Accuracy Score - 0.6663237827524566
-     -   Precision - Low Risk seems very reliable, but low risk does not
+     -   Precision - The low-risk seems very reliable, but high risk does not.
-     -   Recall - Decent likelhood of correctness at .70 and .63
+     -   Recall - There is a decent likelhood of correctness low-risk at .70 and high-risk at .63.

  -  SMOTE -

      ![SMOTE_ConfustionMatrix](Images/SMOTE_ConfustionMatrix.PNG)
-     - balanced accuracy score - 0.6623064259185507
+     - Balanced Accuracy Score - 0.6623064259185507
-     - precision
+     - Precision - The low-risk seems very reliable, but high risk does not.
-     - recall
+     - Recall - There is a decent likelhood of correctness with high-risk at .63 and low-risk at .69.

 ### Undersampling